jay-joshy/allergyguide/content/tools/oit_calculator.md

 - The fields in food-a-container are automatically populated with relevant information + defaults.
 Specifically:
   - Editable food name field is filled with "Peanut Butter", and protein (g) per 100g serving is filled (ie. 23), and form is "Solid".
 All this info comes from the JSON with the food profiles
   - Strategy is default initial dilution, with a threshold to switch of 0.2 g.
-  - The default dosing Strategy is "STANDARD", which corresponds to the following (mg) amounts: 1, 2.5, 5, 10, 20, 40, 80, 120, 160, 240, 300
+  - The default dosing Strategy is "STANDARD"
   - If the user were to toggle to "SLOW" or "RAPID", the table is 'recalculated' for the new dosing strategy.
-  - the table should populate automatically with the default settings, and then have the option of editing.
-For example, changing the protein concentration of the food, deleting or adding rows, altering the target protein (mg) amount, daily amount to give, and the amount of food to measure for a dilution if applicable.
-The other values in the row should deterministically update.
+  - the table should populate automatically with the default settings, and then have the option of editing
   - There then is the option to copy the current protocol or view a PDF (implementation of this is a separate issue for later)

 ### Selection of custom food